duncanbradley/thesis/conclusion.md

 ~ 2500 words
 Intro - this work is a defence of the thesis that… I suggest that…, demonstrate that

+Data representations exploit our sensory capabilities, and cognitive heuristics.

+Effective communication of numerical information is typically concerned with clarity and coherence.

+I like the idea of study numbers because they have the illusion of objectivity and trustworthiness, which decreases likelihood of spotting bias and manipulation.
+They are also more precisely defined than other types of information, which means that we should theoretically all be able to represent them the same - yet this does not happen.
+We are not even always  consistent even with ourselves.
+But bias shouldn’t always be considered a negative thing - it reflects valuable features of our cognitive system.
+The popularity of the ‘chart-junk’ concept also speaks to an instinct that if only we presented data with minimal embellishments, we would show it in its purest form (Kosara, 2016).

+Grice (1975) characterises discourse as essentially cooperative in nature.
+Among others features, ‘quality’ (i.e. truthfulness) is a central aspect of effective communication.

+  * increase utility (maintain benefits, avoid harms) - through ensuring accuracy

 Are these magnitude effects as bad (or worse) than magnitude of *difference* effects?

 # Findings